jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 `;
 {% endhighlight %}

-We will add delete button to `Book` component, and call `delete` mutation from there:
+We will add a delete button to `Book` component, and call `delete` mutation from there:

 {% highlight react %}
 import { useMutation } from "@apollo/client";